ROCm/ROCmValidationSuite/docs/install/installation.rst

 Reporting
 -----------

 Test results, errors, and verbose logs are printed as terminal output.
-To enable JSON logging use "-j" command line option.
-The json output file is stored in /var/tmp folder and the name of the file will be printed.
+To enable JSON logging, use the ``-j`` option.
+The JSON output file is stored in the ``/var/tmp`` folder and the name of the file will be printed.

 You can build RVS from the source code base or by installing from a pre-built package.
 See the preceding sections for more details.